 This new platform/constellation concept, may even create new markets, not possible with existing systems such as, for example, forest fires or infrastructure monitoring which require absolute real-time information.

-Combination/fusion of ORCA and Satellite data will produce new products, adding value to both satellite and ORCA data.
+ORCA is seen as a complementary system to reference satellites such as Sentinels, and combination/fusion of ORCA and Satellite data will produce new products, adding value to both satellite and ORCA data.

 ORCA complements existing space-based earth observation solutions, by realising a sub-orbital constellation capable of supplying wide coverage earth observation data with high spatial and temporal resolution, in a sustainable and affordable manner.